top of page

 Shoulder Injuries Part 1 - Five Joints to Consider Not Just One

 In this four-part series on shoulder complexities, we'll delve into the shoulder's intricate design, embracing its five joint structures, the pivotal role of the rotator cuff, the diagnostic challenges it presents, and the impressive seventeen muscles that connect to it.
-We aim to offer a holistic view, highlighting both manual therapy and exercise treatment recommendations.
+We aim to offer a holistic view, highlighting manual therapy and exercise treatment recommendations.
 The shoulder's design ensures a balance between mobility and stability.
 When this balance is disrupted, susceptibility to injuries heightens."

 Article Index: